Welcome Home

 LAGI Fly Ranch Proposals

-500 people on 185 teams submitted proposals based on our design guidelines.
+In 2020, 500 people on 185 teams submitted proposals based on our design guidelines.
 The proposals were reviewed by 200 technical advisors who left 2,000 comments.
 50 members of the shortlist committee picked 52 shortlisted projects.
 33 jurors selected the top ten projects.
 Lodgers received the most votes.
 Each of the shortlisted projects is open for comments.
 The top ten teams have started prototypes and we hope to build more.

 LAGI Summer Campout